TUM-DSE/cloud-lab/README.md

 ## Registration

 - **Capacity:** We plan to have at most 48 places in this course.
-- **Deadline:** Two weeks after the matching period, we will formally enroll you for the course.
-If you want to drop out, you will need to inform us before the registration deadline.
+- **Deadline:** Two weeks after the matching period, we will formally register you in the course.
+If you want to drop out, please inform us before the registration deadline.

 ## Slack workspace